-The narcissist in your life as most of you might already know could be anyone, from a parent to a partner, friend to a colleague, boss to siblings, neighbour or even your own children. ( some toddlers and teenagers do have traits, so if yours are showing them it doesn’t always mean they are.) so how do you know a work colleague or a boss is a narcissist, how do you handle them, and with them being a boss or a work colleagues, this means that places you, eat, drink, shop and stay could have a narcissist in there.
-As we become more aware and more tuned into our instincts we can often spot the rather fast.
+The narcissist in your life, as most of you might already know, could be anyone, from a parent to a partner, a friend to a colleague, a boss to siblings, a neighbour or even your own children. ( some toddlers and teenagers do have traits, so if yours are showing them, it doesn’t always mean they are.) so how do you know a work colleague or a boss is a narcissist?
+How do you handle them, and with them being a boss or a work colleague, this means that places you eat, drink, shop and stay could have a narcissist in there.
+As we become more aware and more tuned into our instincts, we can often spot them relatively fast.

 1. Bosses will expect recognition for themselves when things go well.